globallogicuki/qa-tech-test/README.md

 Once the app is started follow the instructions on the screen and complete the solution in the folder `/src/test/e2e/` Your submission should be able to work in CI without any set up or configuration from our side.

-Each part of the challenge gets increasingly harder.
-The futher you progress the more we will be impressed.
+Each part of the challenge gets a bit harder and you will be told if your submission is complete.
-Complete as much as you can!
 Once you see that green tick you are done.

 ## Limitations